smartcontractkit/chainlink-testing-framework/framework/examples/myproject/README.md

 The team has complete ownership of their persistent staging environment.

 They can perform upgrades, data migrations, and run advanced load tests to validate the scalability of their applications.

+## Explanation

+It's essential not to skip levels, as they help us manage complexity gradually and keep the focus on our product.

 ## Developing
 Run the tests locally